Wahroonga railway station: Heritage listing

-As at 29 May 2008, Wahroonga station is one of the best island platform buildings on the north shore line.
-As a group they provide a consistent style of high significance as all are in excellent condition, and display a unity of development rarely seen on the railway system.
-They are also of interest as they are all island platform structures except for the terminus points such as Lindfield and Gordon where and additional platform is provided.
-This station contributes an important part as a major transport outlet for residents.
-It is sited in a garden setting which was typical of many stations throughout the State and many of which now have largely been removed.
-This gives the site added significance.

 Wahroonga railway station was listed on the New South Wales State Heritage Register on 2 April 1999 having satisfied the following criteria.

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

 This item is assessed as historically rare.
 This item is assessed as arch. rare.
 This item is assessed as socially rare.